Eunomiac/brawl-deck-builder/docs/TESTING_STRATEGY.md

 - **Tools**: Jest, React Testing Library
 - **Coverage**: Business logic, data transformations, component behavior

+** IMPORTANT: Coverage currently applies ONLY to unit tests.
+Code requiring more complex testing should be isolated in its own file, and then explicitly added to the coverage exclusions in both `jest.config.js` and `sonar-project.properties`. **

 ### Integration Tests (Secondary)
 - **Scope**: Component interactions, API integrations, animation workflows
 - **Tools**: Jest with DOM testing, Cypress (future)